 Most parents use a reward system for kids, from potty training to chores.
-Here’s why you shouldn’t use rewards as incentives for children.
+Here’s why you shouldn’t reward your kids (and what to do instead).

 Stars.
 Candy.
 A new toy.
 I swore I wouldn’t resort to rewards when my toddler was potty training.
 So I made my own version: I drew stars on his “pee pee poster.”
 These stars taped to the bathroom mirror were meant to encourage continued potty-training success.
 But did it work?
 Should you reward kids to keep momentum going?